 The Wedding Party® of Lenten roses from Proven Winners is beloved for its double flowers, vigorous growth, and overall reliability.
 It's deer and rabbit resistant, salt-tolerant, and drought tolerant once established.

-Caution: Lenten rose is toxic if ingested.DetailsBotanical name: Helleborus hybrid 'First Dance' Common name: Lenten rose, hellebore Zone: 4 - 9 Sun exposure: Shade (< 4 hours sun) to part sun (4-6 hours sun) Height x width: 2' x 2' Flower color: Yellow and maroon Foliage color: Green Season of interest: Evergreen Bloom time: Early spring, midspring Features: Winter interest, rare & unusual, heat tolerant, evergreens, deer resistant, container plants, cold tolerant, best for beginners Uses: Accent, edging, border plant, cut flower garden, cottage gardening, massing, pollinator garden, woodland garden How To GrowSoil: Any well-draining soil will do.
+Caution: Lenten rose is toxic if ingested.DetailsBotanical name: Helleborus hybrid 'First Dance' Common name: Lenten rose, hellebore Zone: 4 - 9 Sun exposure: Shade (< 4 hours sun) to part sun (4-6 hours sun) Height x width: 2' x 2' Flower color: Yellow and maroon Foliage color: Green Season of interest: Evergreen Bloom time: Early spring, midspring Features: Winter interest, rare & unusual, heat tolerant, evergreens, ground cover, deer resistant, container plants, cold tolerant, best for beginners Uses: Accent, edging, border plant, cut flower garden, cottage gardening, massing, pollinator garden, woodland garden How To GrowSoil: Any well-draining soil will do.
 Light: Does best in part sun (4-6 hours sun) to shade (> 4 hours sun).
 Avoid too much sun, especially in hot and dry climates.
 Water: Average water needs - water regularly until established.
 Moderately drought tolerant once established.
 Spacing: 2 feet Fertilizing: Fertilize lightly in late winter or early spring as new growth emerges with a balanced fertilizer.
 Winterizing: Not much required.
 Cold zones should apply a thick layer of mulch around the plants in the fall for insulation in winter.
 Leave foliage standing until spring.
 Maintenance & pruning: Simply cut the foliage back in the spring.
 It may produce new seedlings in spring, so pull them as desired or transplant them to other areas of the garden.
 Spent flowers should be cut to promote foliage growth.